US riot: How did EU's pro-Trump right react?

 However, they fall short of poingint the finger at Trump - whose recent public and social media statements have been stained with incitement and calls for violence, fuelled with baseless disinformation.

-Meanwhile, more mainstream European allies of Trump, such as the populist Hungarian prime minister Viktor Orban or Flemish nationalist Tom van Grieken, avoided making any statement.
+Meanwhile, other European allies of Trump, such as the populist Hungarian prime minister Viktor Orban or Flemish nationalist Tom van Grieken, avoided making any statement.

 Anti-EU Marine Le Pen of France's National Rally, who described Trump's victory in 2016 as "an additional stone in the building of a new world," said Trump "must condemn what happened" - while also raising questions about social media censorship.